ErdemOzgen/blackcart/README.md

 # Blackcart

 Blackcart is a powerful Docker container designed for Continuous Automated Red Teaming (CART) and DevSecOps pipelines.
 It integrates a comprehensive suite of security tools into a containerized environment, enabling continuous security testing and proactive threat mitigation.
-With BlackCART, you can enhance your organization's security posture and streamline your development processes.
+With Blackcart, you can enhance your organization's security posture and streamline your development processes.

 ## Docker Container for Continuous Automated Red Teaming and DevSecOps Pipelines